gesiscss/face2face/docs/_build/html/_sources/install.rst.txt

 Install
 =======

-face2face requires a Python Version >= 3.6.1 for the used librarys inside this one.
+face2face requires a Python Version >= 3.6.1 for the used librarys inside this toolbox.
 If you have no python environment on your computer yet you can check the following instruction guide for the installation. `scientific Python stack <https://scipy.org/install.html>`_.

 .. note::